DHTMLX/docs-suite/docs/treegrid/features.md

 ### How to configure columns

-In this section you will know how to configure TreeGrid columns on TreeGrid initialization
+In this section you will know how to configure TreeGrid columns on TreeGrid initialization.

 | Topic                                                        | Description                                                                                                            |
 | ------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------- |